anh0001/stcm-assistive-nav/README.md

 **Topological Place GNG (paper STCM)** (optional, configure in YAML):
 Builds a place graph from the robot trajectory (2D map-frame pose) using i-GNG to adapt node prototypes online.
+The distance threshold gates which poses are inserted into i-GNG; it does not enforce node spacing.
+`place_gng_lambda` controls how often new place nodes are created from inserted samples (lower = denser).
+Typical environments use 100-300 to avoid overly dense graphs.
-The distance threshold gates which poses are inserted into i-GNG, and `place_gng_lambda` controls new node cadence. adds edges on transitions, and fuses detection confidences into node-level semantic scores/labels.
+Adds edges on transitions, and fuses detection confidences into node-level semantic scores/labels.
 Outputs a MarkerArray on `semantic_graph/place_graph` and embeds the place graph in the STCM JSON (`graph_output_path`).
 Set `place_gng_output_path` to a different file if you need a standalone place graph export; otherwise it defaults to `graph_output_path`.